Child Custody & Visitation

 - Character and physical and emotional fitness of parent.

 - Child’s interaction and interrelationship with siblings and significant adults as well as surrounding school and activities.

 - Evidence of physical or emotional abuse of the child, the other parent, or any other person.

 - Character and behavior of others who reside in or frequent parent’s home.

 - Reasonable preference of the child if twelve years or older.
-Note, this is just a factor, not a final determination.
+Note, this is just a factor, not a controlling determination.

 Under Tennessee law, once there has been a formal Court Order regarding physical and legal custody of the minor child, you must prove that there has been a material and substantial change of circumstances to warrant modifying the Parenting Plan.
+The change must usually be attached to the child’s change in circumstance, not merely your own.
 The courts always look to the best interest of the minor child when making this determination.
-Contact one our experienced divorce lawyers at (615) 859-1328 to help guide you through this process and gather the necessary evidence and documentation to prove your case.
+Contact one of our experienced divorce lawyers at (615) 859-1328 to help guide you through this process and gather the necessary evidence and documentation to prove your case.

 Our lawyers are experienced and knowledgeable of the statutory factors and non-statutory factors regarding child custody in Tennessee.
-We work with you to achieve the results you desire and understand how these factors affect your particular case.
-Call one of our Goodlettsville Family Law attorneys today (615) 859-1328.
+We work with you to achieve the results you desire and help you to understand how these factors affect your particular case in Davidson County, Sumner County, and Robertson County.
+Call one of our Goodlettsville Family Law attorneys today at (615) 859-1328.